afta8/phaseloop-vanilla/README.md

 # phaseloop-vanilla

-This is a client-side web application built to solve a specific workflow problem for musicians using the **Endlesss** looper app.
-In Endlesss, a collection of related stems is called a "Rifff".
-Due to the nature of continuous looping, stems exported from these Rifffs often don't start on the first downbeat.
-This tool provides a simple solution: load one or more Rifffs (referred to as "Scenes" in this app), visually set the correct start point, and export a new set of perfectly aligned audio files ready for any DAW.
+This is a client-side web application built to solve a specific workflow problem for musicians, particularly those using looping software like the **Endlesss** app.
+In such apps, exported audio stems often don't start on the musical downbeat.
+This tool provides a simple solution: load one or more sets of loops (referred to as "Scenes"), visually set the correct start point on any track, and have that alignment instantly synchronized across all related tracks and scenes before exporting them as a new set of perfectly aligned audio files ready for any DAW.

-The intended workflow is: **Export from Endlesss → Load in phaseloop & fix alignment → Export for use in your DAW of choice.** You can load files by using the file browser, or simply by dragging and dropping a folder, a ZIP file, or even the Rifffs directly from the Endlesss desktop app into the app.
+The intended workflow is: **Export from Looping Software → Load in Phaseloop & Fix Alignment → Export for Use in Your DAW of Choice**.

-This repository contains the original version of the application, built with vanilla JavaScript (ES6+).
-The resulting application is built on core web technologies and features a robust, custom state management system and a performance-optimized rendering pipeline, all without the use of a front-end framework.
+This repository contains the original version of the application, built with vanilla JavaScript (ES6+) and without a front-end framework.
+It features a robust, custom state management system and a performance-optimized rendering pipeline built on core web technologies.

 ## Live Demo